Veganuary is here again, and Celtic Wind is joining the challenge, will you join with us?

 Many, nearly all, restaurants now cater for vegans, offering different and tasty options to choose from.
 There is nothing worse as a vegan or vegetarian when you go to a restaurant, and the only option is a veggie stir-fry.
 It gets a bit boring after a while!
-HappyCow is a great platform for finding great vegan food in your area.
+Luckily we now have more and more restaurants offering a wider choice of tasty vegan meals.

 Looking for easy vegan meal ideas?

 Celtic Wind's CBD Infused Recipes have the perfect vegan dishes we know you will love!